 Our goal is to provide Colorado residents with objective health science information and to evaluate the levels of air pollutants near oil and gas operations.
 The Toxicology and Environmental Epidemiology Office and the Air Pollution Control Division jointly operate the Oil and Gas Health Information and Response Program.
 Our program includes experts in oil and gas operations, air quality measurement, exposure assessment, toxicology, and health communication.

 It is difficult to determine whether any individual symptom is related to oil and gas operations or has other causes.
 The effects of any oil and gas exposure you may experience depend on many factors, including the types and amounts of chemicals released and personal factors that may increase your sensitivity.
-Measuring the amount of volatile organic compounds (VOCs) in your blood cannot determine the cause of specific symptoms and is not recommended.
-Recording your symptoms over time and any odors you notice using this odor log can be helpful in identifying potential sources.
+Recording your symptoms over time and any odors you notice using an odor log can be helpful in identifying potential sources.

 If you are worried about a health symptom you are experiencing, please report your concern online or call us at 303-389-1687.